 Located just south of Rothschild Boulevard

 This centrally-located pedestrian street is bursting with fabric stores and tiny shops selling knick-knacks, each owned by characters you’re sure to remember.
 Each Tuesday and Friday, Nachalat Binyamin hosts an open-air artisan market where you can find a variety of handmade keepsakes, eclectic artwork, and a father-son photography collaboration that celebrates Israel across generations.
 It’s the perfect place to get souvenirs and gifts that are high quality, while also supporting local artists.
+While there, check out the food at Shuk HaCarmel with a tasting tour.

 Just a short walk from Gan Hahashmal by way of Rothschild Boulevard, you’ll find Sheinkin Street, a local Tel Aviv shopping favorite that leads to Shuk HaCarmel.
 Here you’ll find impossibly hip brands like Emanuel, Belle and Sue, and Story, along with local jewelry designers and bustling cafes filled with Tel Avivis.